-Looking for way to add rocks, mountains and cliff faces to your model railway.
+Looking for a way to add rocks, mountains and cliff faces to your model railway.
 Looking to do it on a budget?
-Here’s a dirt cheap technique to create ultra realistic rocks I’ve used on my railways
+Here’s a dirt cheap technique to create ultra-realistic rocks I’ve used on my railways

 Okay, first an admission.
 This rock building technique isn’t going to win you any awards for fjords (hat tip to Douglas Adams and the wonderful The Hitchhiker’s Guide to the Galaxy) or create towering cliff faces like those in Miniatur Wunderland (pictured above) but if you want small sections of incredibly lifelike and very easy to create rocks and cliff faces for your model railway without spending a lot this tip will do the trick.